skinandme/full-stack-assessment-v2/README.md

 ## Introducing the Discounts System Epic

-In the kickoff workshop we worked together to define the vision for our discount system.
+In the kickoff workshop, we worked with the Product Manager to define the vision for our discount system.
 This gives an overview of the full range of discount features we might want to build in the future.

 > [!IMPORTANT]
 > You are not expected to build these features as part of your technical test!
 They provide context for the feature and simulate a real-world set of requirements.
 As you design your solution, think about how your system could support these needs.